lompatapp/LOMPATAPI/README.md

 Welcome to the Email Validation API, a comprehensive tool designed to enhance your email data quality through a series of validations, predictions, and checks.
 Our API covers a wide range of features from basic format checks to detailed analyses including domain age, provider type, and much more.

+## Getting Started

+1. **Get your API key**: Contact us to receive your unique API key necessary to access the API.
+2. **Make a request**: Use the sample JSON requests above as a template.
+Customize the parameters according to your needs.
+3. **Handle the response**: Implement logic in your application to handle and utilize the JSON data returned from the API.

 ## API Base URL

 **Base URL**: `https://lompat.app/v/1/`